FraserThompson/dunedinsound.com/src/content/page/info/index.md

 dunedinsound.com is completely non-commercial, no sponsors, no ads, no money.
 The intent is to support the music community and not take anything from it.
 The current cost of hosting everything is **\$8.45** a month.

-All works are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a> meaning you can do whatever you want with everything as long as you mention dunedinsound.com and you're not making loads of money.
+I'm not affiliated with any venue or band so consider my recordings bootlegs.
+All works are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a> meaning you can do whatever you want as long as you mention dunedinsound.com and you're not making loads of money off of it.

 ## Why not just put stuff on Facebook like everyone else?

 I don't think Facebook is designed for long term storage, and I also don't think the user experience is very good for this sort of thing.
+Finding anything on Facebook is a chore.

-dunedinsound.com is meant to be a more permanent archive, the idea is that artists/fans will be able to access it decades from now.
+dunedinsound.com is meant to be a more permanent archive, the idea is that artists/fans will be able to access it decades from now, and it's supposed to be pretty easy to use and find what you're after.

 ## What equipment do you use?

 - Panasonic G85 micro four-thirds camera with vintage M42 mount lenses, usually an Asahi Pentax 50mm 1.4 (the one with the radioactive element).
-- Panasonic G6 as a b-cam for multi-angle video.
+- Panasonic GX850 as a b-cam for multi-angle video.
-- Custom binaural headset: Two electret microphones shoved into a pair of earplugs and wired up to a battery box.
-They go in my ears.
+- Custom binaural headset: Two electret microphones, modified to withstand higher volumes without distorting, shoved into a pair of earplugs, and wired up to a battery box.
+They go in my ears and record sound with the added benefit of protecting my hearing somewhat.
 - Roland R-05 portable recorder.
 Built in mics are okay as a backup.

 My recording rig is wearable, which means I can stand in the audience and get a pretty good recording without any setup required.
-Also unlike a recording from the soundboard my recordings capture exactly what it sounded like from the audience.
+Also unlike a recording from the soundboard my recordings capture exactly what it sounded like from the audience, which can be really good or really bad or anywhere in between.

-The downside is not every element will be clear like a studio recording.
 Most of the recordings are [binaural](https://en.wikipedia.org/wiki/Binaural_recording) so that means they'll sound best on headphones.

 ## I've got something to say!

-Want uncompressed images or copies of videos?
-Want me to come to your gig?
+Want uncompressed images?
+You can download these yourself with the download button at the top right after clicking an image.
+Maybe you want copies of videos though?
+Or want me to come to your gig?
 Or something else?
 You can contact me here: <a href="mailto:fraser@dunedinsound.com">fraser@dunedinsound.com</a>

-<h2>Okay <a onmouseover="speak('cool')" class="trippy" href="/">cool</a></h2>
+<h2>Okay <a onmouseover="window.speak('cool')" class="trippy" href="/">cool</a></h2>

 <script>

-const speak = (text) => {
+window.speak = (text) => {
   const msg = new SpeechSynthesisUtterance();

   msg.voiceURI = 'native';